 Disability Resources Website

 This site (atrp.ar.gov) contains a searchable database that can be used by healthcare professionals and individual Arkansans who are seeking resources in their community to meet a variety of needs they may have during the recovery process.
 Please email us at email@example.com with questions or additional resources.

-In an effort to better serve the rural population of Arkansas, ATRP has entered into an agreement with the UAMS Department of Physical Medicine and Rehabilitation and the UAMS Institute for Digital Health and Innovation for the creation of the TRIUMPH (Tele-Rehabilitation Interventions Through University-based Medicine for the Promotion of Healing) Call Center.
+In an effort to better serve the rural population of Arkansas, TRRP has entered into an agreement with the UAMS Department of Physical Medicine and Rehabilitation and the UAMS Institute for Digital Health and Innovation for the creation of the call center.

 This is a FREE 24/7 service connecting Arkansans to cutting edge clinical information for the care and treatment of traumatic brain injury and spinal cord injury.
 It offers phone-based or interactive video-based, on-the-spot nurse and physician consultation and 24/7 patient and family support.
 The hotline also serves to link primary care and emergency physicians to PM&R specialists for specialized consultations.

 Brain Injury Conference